Skip to main content

 To enhance your BDD implementation in Robot Framework, consider the following tips:

 1. Reuse Keywords: Create reusable keywords for common actions, such as logging in or navigating to a specific page.
-This reduces duplication and makes your test cases easier to maintain.
+This reduces duplication and makes your test cases easier to maintain — and pairs well with self-healing test automation, which keeps those keywords stable when the UI shifts underneath them.

 2. Data-Driven Testing: Use data-driven tests to run the same scenario with different sets of data.
 This can be achieved using the Examples section in Gherkin or by defining variables in Robot Framework.